 Highlight Achievements, Not Duties

-Showcase specific accomplishments and outcomes instead of listing job responsibilities. -
+Showcase specific, detailed accomplishments and outcomes instead of listing job responsibilities. -

 Use Strong Action Verbs